acoustic-content-samples/sample-script-application/README.md

 ## Configure and deploy the sample script application

 ### Configure your wchtools
 * Get your WCH tenant API URL.
-Go to your WCH homepage -> YOUR USERNAME tab on top bar -> Hub information -> API URL.
-Copy the URL.
+Open the Hub information dialog from the "About" flyout menu in the left navigation pane of the Watson Content Hub user interface.
+Copy the API URL.
 * Run `wchtools init` in your command line.
 Enter your username and API URL when prompted to configure the wchtools cli tool

 ### Deploy the script application